Leftover Turkey in Gravy

 3. Add mushrooms/onions back to the pan.
 Stir in turkey and heat until turkey is just heated through.
 Garnish with finely chopped parsley if desired.

-This is one of those leftover turkey recipes that does not taste like leftovers.
-There’s nothing worse than reheated poultry but this recipe is even more flavorful and juicier than fresh turkey.
+This is one of those recipes that makes us wish we had more turkey leftovers.
+This recipe can be even juicier and more flavorful than fresh turkey.

-Whether you have leftover turkey breast or leftover dark meat, these leftover turkey recipes are our favorite ways to bring those leftovers back to life (without tasting like leftovers).
+Whether you have leftover turkey breast or leftover dark meat, these turkey leftover recipes are our favorite ways to enjoy that turkey meat without tasting like leftovers.

-- Turkey Noodle Soup – easy twist on the classic
+- Turkey Noodle Soup – an easy twist on the classic

 - Chicken Tetrazzini – make it Turkey Tetrazzini